 Previous Experience: LA Galaxy (2013-2017)

 Zardes lives with his wife, Madison.
-The couple have two children and are expecting their third child.
+The couple have three children.
 During his free time, Zardes enjoys reading books, particularly educational books about finances.
 In addition to soccer, he plays golf in his free time.
 Zardes plays video games, particularly the FIFA and Call of Duty franchises.
 His favorite actors are Will Smith, Denzel Washington and Mark Wahlberg.
 Zardes listens to all types of music and plays his guitar in his spare time.
 His favorite dish is chicken parmesan.
 Zardes’ favorite place to go to is the beach.
 Zardes previously played with current teammate Hector Jimenez at LA Galaxy in 2012.
 He speaks English and some Spanish.